 Suicide websites in Japan

-Chikako shares how suicide websites began to emerge in early 2000s in Japan.
+According to Chikako, suicide websites began to emerge in early 2000s in Japan.
 These websites, which are for people who would like to get support, have chat rooms, links to other suicide websites, and also suicide hotlines.
 These are places where people can share their mental pain with others who have similar feelings; for example, some moderators were formerly suicidal themselves and make use of their own experiences to support suicidal website visitors.

 On writing articles about suicide

 It has been mentally taxing for Chikako to research and write articles about suicide.
-She says that she was closely following over 40 suicide websites from 2003-2009, and came close to abandoning the idea of writing a book on this topic.
+She was closely following over 40 suicide websites from 2003-2009, and came close to abandoning the idea of writing a book on this topic.
 However, she was encouraged by senior colleagues who told her that this was a very important topic worthy of exploring in depth.

 After seven years of intense visits over the suicide websites, she took a break but has been revisiting the websites since 2018.
 This allowed her to explore changes in the websites over time, which was helpful in putting together her upcoming book.